 You also need to ensure there is no standing water left in the system when it is emptied and you should never run the jets unless the bath is full.

 This is a more all-over, bubbly effervescent feeling, although still very relaxing.
-But here, the air pulled into the bath tends to be warm rather than hot, which can lead to the water cooling far quicker.
+But here, the air pulled into the bath tends to be warm rather than hot, which can lead to water cooling far quicker.

 On the upside, the air jets require little cleaning.
 Simply drain the bath and run the jets until the tub and jets are completely dry.

-A hot tub can deliver the same high pressure, massaging sensation as a water jetted bath.
+A hot tub can deliver the same high pressure, massaging sensation as water jetted bath.
 But a hot tub is a different kind of experience as it is usually outdoors and may often be more of a social occasion than a private relaxing bath in your own bathroom.

 Due to its weight, a hot tub needs good foundations for installation.